vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/workload-tenancy.md

 limit is exceeded.
 In the absence of resource requests, the request is automatically set to that of the limit.
-This can be a good model as it ensures the amount of resources the workload is scheduled for is exactly the amount that will be available on the host (ie no overcommitting).
+This can be a good model as it ensures the amount of resources the workload is scheduled for is exactly the amount that will be available on the host (i.e. no overcommitting).
 This decreases the complexity of workloads.
 The downside to only using limits is you cannot overcommit resources.
 An example of overcommitting is where you set a limit higher than a request, which means the container can use more than is requested,